This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 I think the hardest part is the mental side of diabetes because it’s the part that isn’t visible.
 There’s quite a lot to think about when you have diabetes; it’s like a full-time job in itself.
 There are many mental aspects of having diabetes that we perhaps don’t realize ourselves.
 For example, the term “diabetic” can even subconsciously make us feel like we are defined by diabetes.

-Copenhagen is by the sea, so, if anything, the place where I live has a positive impact on my diabetes because the seaside helps me relax.
+Copenhagen is by the sea, so, if anything, the place where I live positively impacts my diabetes because the seaside helps me relax.

 What is the best advice that you can give to non-diabetics, new diagnosed diabetics and diabetics?

-There’s a lot to think about but there are many great devices and people who help along the way.
+There’s a lot to think about, but many great devices and people help along the way.

 Take time to give yourself a breather.
 Slow down, take a deep breath, and know that this is not the end of the road.
 It might even lead to something wonderful.

-Well, this might be biased but my best advice is: use Hedia!
+Well, this might be biased, but my advice is to use Hedia!

 What would you ask the other diabetics?